GPT-Alternatives/gpt_alternatives/README.md

 * **InstructGPT**.
 InstructGPT utilizes reinforcement learning from human feedback (RLHF) to fine-tune GPT-3 based on human preferences.
 The data is labeled by a team of 40 contractors, collecting demonstrations of desired output behavior on prompts from the OpenAI API, generating approximately 33k samples for RLHF.
 A reward model (RM) is trained on human-labeled comparisons between model outputs, and the PPO algorithm is employed for fine-tuning, resulting in the aligned InstructGPT.

 * **GPT-4 Comparison Data**.
 The GPT-4 Comparison data consists of ratings provided by GPT-4 for its own responses on a scale from 1 to 10.
-Additionally, GPT-4 is tasked with comparing and rating responses from three models: GPT-4, GPT-3.5, and OPT-IML \cite{DBLP:journals/corr/abs-2212-12017}.
+Additionally, GPT-4 is tasked with comparing and rating responses from three models: GPT-4, GPT-3.5, and OPT-IML.
 These ratings serve as training data for reward models in the RLHF process.

 **Supervised Fine-tuning**.
 Supervised fine-tuning for LLM alignment is also a powerful technique that enables the alignment of language models with specific instructional requirements through targeted data augmentation.
 By leveraging human-provided feedback and carefully curated datasets, this approach fine-tunes LLMs to better follow instructions and produce contextually relevant responses.